Let Love Rule (Ledisi album): Critical reception

 In his review for AllMusic, editor Andy Kellman wrote that Ledisi "continues to roll with Let Love Rule, an album rich with her characteristically positive and proud outlook and superhuman vocal skill.
 It's something of a milestone for Ledisi and long-term collaborator Rex Rideout, who have been recording together since 2007.
 The four songs they co-wrote are top of the line, showing they've only gained steam since then."
+Steve Horowitz of PopMatters praised the album for its themes "..about living for today, remembering tomorrow is a new start, that pain is essential to forgiveness, listening needed for understanding, and love is all that really matters."